gbourcier/FizzStockAlert/README.md

 ## Configuration

-Edit the appsettings.json file to set your specific configuration parameters:
+Create (under FizzStockAlert/appsettings.json) and edit the appsettings.json file to set your specific configuration parameters:

 {
   "Logging": {